FAQ

 How do you charge?

 We use an advisory fee based on the size of your accounts with us.
-What that means to you: we focus on taking care of your money — not only on moving things around or adding money to generate commissions (we don’t do those).
-The advisory fee is based on the end of each quarter’s account value and deducted from your account about ten days later (ie around the 10th of each third month).
+What that means to you: we focus on taking care of your money — not on moving things around or adding money to generate commissions.
+We do better when your accounts grow and/or you entrust us to manage more money for you.
+The advisory fee is based on the end of each quarter’s account value and deducted from your account about ten days later.
 You don’t have to write a check or have money deducted from your bank account to pay for our service.

 How much do you charge?